Let our team help you select the right product

 3. Absorbing Thermal Expansion and Contraction: In systems with large temperature variations, elbows can absorb some of the thermal stress in the pipeline through their own elastic deformation.

-II.
 Key Parameters and Specifications

 1. Bending Angle: The most common standard angles are 45° and 90°.
 Other angles, such as 11.25°, 22.5°, and 60°, can also be customized according to project needs.